 3. Select a Profitable Affiliate Program

-4. Believe in the Product or Company You’re Marketing
+4. Believe in the Product & Company You’re Marketing

 5. Use Low-cost Tools for Your Marketing Campaign

-One of the pros of affiliate marketing is the low cost.
-Use a free or “freemium” email marketing tool such as MailChimp to allow you to build an email list and send out newsletters or offers.
-When looking to understand the quality of your affiliate partners, use a social media monitoring tool like Mention to track what their customers say about them.
-There are also free surveys or website pop-up tools to understand what kind of content your audience would be interested in.
-Lastly, you can track and analyze how your affiliate marketing initiatives compare to other types of advertising on your site with tools like Google AdWords.
+One of the pros of affiliate marketing is that it’s low-cost.
+Use a free or “freemium” email marketing tool such as Mailchimp to allow you to build an email list and send out newsletters or offers.
+When looking to understand the quality of your affiliate partners, use a social media monitoring tool like Mention to track what customers say about the provider.

 6. Avoid the Common Pitfalls in Affiliate Marketing